-At the same time, this increases the complexity for fashion brands and fashion e-commerce in Europe.
-We have summarised the most important aspects for you in this article.
+At the same time, textile EPR increases complexity for fashion brands and fashion e-commerce in Europe.
+We have summarized the most important aspects for you in this article.

 Inhalt: